Every year, a number of international students join our graduate music community.

 For information regarding audition repertoire and recorded auditions please see the Audition Requirements document.

-If you have any questions contact the Director of Music Admissions, Brad Andrews, by phone at (909) 748-8014.
+If you have any questions contact the Director of Admissions for the School of Performing Arts, Brad Andrews, at (909) 748-8014.

 Step 7: Schedule a Visit or Take a Virtual Tour